How Do Car Accident Trials Work in North Carolina

 What Happens During a Car Accident Trial in North Carolina?

-The vast majority of North Carolina car accident claims reach a resolution long before a jury verdict.
+The vast majority of North Carolina car accident claims reach a resolution long before a jury verdict — in fact, according to recent research, over 90 percent of personal injury cases are resolved without going to trial.
 Often, the parties involved may agree to a settlement before a lawsuit is even filed in court.
 Even if you do file a lawsuit, many cases are resolved through out-of-court negotiations before a trial starts.
 Some may even settle “on the courthouse steps” on the eve of trial or even during the litigation process.
-However, there are some situations in which an insurance company or other defendant simply refuses to agree to a fair settlement.
-In those cases, you need a North Carolina car accident lawyer who is prepared to advocate for you in court to make sure justice is done.
-Below, we discuss the process of a car accident trial and how to prepare.
+However, there are some situations in which an insurance company or other defendant simply refuses to agree to a fair settlement — and in these cases, going to trial may be necessary to get the justice and compensation you deserve.

 Judges preside over trials involving car accidents in North Carolina.
 In many cases filed in state Superior Court, there will also be a jury made up of 12 citizens from that county (cases in federal court will have 12 jurors too).
 Other court personnel will also be present, such as a court reporter and support staff.
 Your North Carolina car accident lawyer as well as legal counsel for the defendant will also be in the courtroom.

 You will most likely be required to attend an auto accident trial if you are the plaintiff.
 In general, even though your attorney will serve as your representative, your attendance will be required in most situations.
-In most cases you may need to testify about your car accident injuries or experience of the auto accident.
+In most cases, you may need to testify about your car accident injuries or experience of the auto accident.
 We will certainly prepare you for testifying in these circumstances.